mkeeter/antimony/README.md

 For more details and screenshots, look at [this writeup](http://mattkeeter.com/projects/antimony).

 ## Try it
-*Antimony* is still under active development and should be considered beta software.
+*Antimony* is under active development.
 It's at a beta level of stability: solid, but not recommended for mission-critical use.

 To get started, refer to the [build instructions](https://github.com/mkeeter/antimony/blob/develop/BUILDING.md) or download a [release build](https://github.com/mkeeter/antimony/releases).